eprbell/rp2/docs/user_faq.md

 ### How to Report a RP2 Bug Without Sharing Personal Information?
 See the Reporting Bugs section in the [CONTRIBUTING](../CONTRIBUTING.md#reporting-bugs) document.

+### What if I Don't Trust RP2 With my Crypto Data?
+In other words how to be sure RP2 is not malware/spyware?
+After all, Bitcoin's motto is *"don't trust, verify"*.
+RP2 is open-source and written in Python, so anybody with Python skills can inspect the code anytime: if RP2 tried to do anything untoward (e.g. connecting to a server), someone would likely notice.
+However if you don't have the time, patience or skill to verify the code and you don't trust others to do so for you, you can still use RP2 in an isolated environment:
+- start a fresh virtual machine with your OS of choice;
+- install RP2 in the virtual machine;
+- isolate the virtual machine: kill networking, shared directories and any other mechanism of outside communication;
+- copy your crypto input data to the virtual machine via USB key or other physical medium (because the machine is now isolated);
+- run RP2 in the virtual machine;

 ### Who is the Author of RP2?
 The author of RP2 is a Silicon Valley veteran, a software engineer who left the corporate world to become an independent developer and investor.
 More on eprbell's story [here](https://eprbell.github.io/eprbell//eprbell/status/2021/07/29/the-beginning-of-the-journey.html).